faircloth-lab/protocols/protocols-computer/analysis/analysis-pasta.rst

                 -a loci-to-align.list \
                 ./pasta.sh {$1} {$2} {$3}

 #.
 Submit the job: ``qsub pasta.qsub``.
-Be sure to monitor the job with ``checkjob -j <job_number>`` to ensure you are using resources apprpriately.
+Be sure to monitor the job with ``checkjob -j <job_number>`` to ensure you are using resources approriately.

 #.
 One the jobs is finished, your alignment data should be in the ``pasta-output`` folder.
 However, the way that Pasta_ formats things, they data are sort of messy.
 So, you have a couple of options.
 The easiest is probably to create a new folder and symlink the alignments for each loci to the new folder.
-This is easiest to do if you are using zsh_:
+This is easiest to do if you are using zsh:

     .. code-block:: bash